alanlorenzetti/frtc/README.md

 GATCGTCGGACTGTAGAACTCTGAACGTGTAGA
 ```

-furthermore, you have to install manually the program requisites.
-maybe newer versions are compatible, but these were the ones used to build and test
+Furthermore, you have to install manually the program requisites.
+Maybe newer versions are compatible, but these were the ones used to build and test this script:
-this script

 trimmomatic v0.36 (must be located @ /opt/Trimmomatic-0.36/trimmomatic-0.36.jar)
 hisat2 v2.1.0 (@ PATH)
 curl 7.47 (also tested with v7.37) (@ PATH)
 samtools v1.3.1 (@ PATH)
 mmr default version (@ PATH)
 deeptools 2.5.3 (@PATH)
 bedtools v2.26.0 (also tested with v2.21.0) (@ PATH)

-all the prerequisites will be checked before running
+All the prerequisites will be checked before start the processing.